OuiDire.app — Quick Guide

 - OCR turns source pages into usable Studiorium cards

-- Until cards exist, there is no point launching AI
+- Until cards exist, there is no stable base for Overview, metrics, maps, or AI review

 - The Macro set controls the active 8 macros